5 Association Analysis: Basic Concepts

 ## [16] "catsize" "type"

-Look at a (first) few transactions as a matrix.
-1 indicates the presence of an item.
+We can also look at a (first) few transactions as a logical matrix.
+TRUE indicates the presence of an item.

 as(trans, "matrix")[1:3,]